 There are loads of resources that talk about the performance of ingredients when you need to make a swap.
 There aren’t too many that talk about what that does to the nutrition profile.

-Food groups are organized by the main nutrients they provide, for similar calories per serving.
+Food groups are organized by the main nutrients they provide.
 This is an oversimplification, but that’s really the beauty of the MyPlate visual.
-It organizes complex nutrition/food science into practical application.
-Make your plate look like this and you’ll be well on your way to gaining the mix of nutrients we humans need.
+It organizes complex nutrition/food science into practical application and helps us create meals that provide the nutrition we need.

 The ketchup and water used in my muffins added…water.
 Plus a tiny bit of Vitamin A and C as well as some lycopene in the 1.5 tablespoons of ketchup needed for the recipe.